Your coronavirus checklist

 We’re all used to the coronavirus guidelines changing, sometimes very quickly.
 So if you’re feeling confused about what you need to know about coronavirus as a young person with cancer, follow these steps.

-- Stay up to date with the restrictions in your local area.
+- Stay up to date with any restrictions or recommendations in your local area.
 You can do that through your country’s government website - England, Scotland, Wales and Northern Ireland.

 - Keep up to date with how your treatment might be affected, including the coronavirus vaccine and how to get yours.
 You can do that by talking with your clinical team.

 Keeping safe from coronavirus

-The UK is currently facing restrictions to keep us safe from coronavirus.
+There are still some restrictions and recommendations in parts of the UK to keep us safe from coronavirus.
 These may be different in different parts of the UK.
 Find out more through your country’s government website - England, Scotland, Wales and Northern Ireland.